 "Maybe."
 Monica kicked off her flat shoes and started putting on her platforms, preferring to walk out in them because the little extra height made her taller like most other people.
 "I'll get off then.
 I'll have a good soak in the bath.
 It's been so hot in here this afternoon.
 They say it's been the hottest summer for twenty years."

 "Yeah, been great, hasn't it?"
 Anne gave a laugh and stood in thought for a moment before continuing.
 "I love hot sweaty sex, don't you?
 With the moisture matting your hair and trickling down behind your ears.
 Just think of it, me and Eddie's hot moist bodies slipping against each other."

 "I'm off.
 I don't want to listen to the intimate details of your sex life again."

 Monica looked towards the mirror.
 The white painted letters at the top read: "Do you look as good as you should?"
-She smiled into the mirror like she often did, because she liked the smile that was returned by her reflection.
+She smiled into the mirror as she often did because she liked the smile returned by her reflection.
 Her short mousey hair needed no work on it.
 It was always tidy, even when training at the karate club.
 She saw it as her best feature, not fully realising the attractive look of her innocent child-like face.
-She tried to stick her chest out, disappointed that the breast enhancement exercises had not worked.
-The course she had purchased from an advertisement in the newspaper, had been just a scam.
+She tried to stick her chest out, disappointed the breast enhancement exercises had not worked.
+The course she purchased from an advertisement in the newspaper was just a scam.
 She considered her breasts to be small, and always felt envious of girls with a fuller figure.
 She treated herself to another smile before setting off home, knowing she had plenty of time to relax before her session at the karate club.